pfsense/docs/source/cache-proxy/setup-squid-as-a-transparent-proxy.rst

 Also available are:

--  **lightsquid** package to view web access reports from the squid log.
+-  **Lightsquid** package to view web access reports from the squid log.
--  **SquidGuard** package for who wish to have more fine-grained control over what web resources may be viewed by clients.
+-  **squidGuard** package for who wish to have more fine-grained control over what web resources may be viewed by clients.
 -  :doc:`Squid Package Tuning </cache-proxy/squid-package-tuning>`